Fortifications of London: Middle ages

-A third fortification, Montfichet's Castle, was built to the north west by Gilbert de Monfichet, a native of Rouen, and relative of William’s.
+A third fortification, Montfichet's Castle, was built to the north west by Gilbert de Monfichet, a native of Rouen, and relative of William.

 Later in the medieval period the walls were redeveloped with the addition of crenellations, more gates and further bastions.

 City gates

-The 'gates' that once guarded the entrances to the City of London through the City Wall were multi-storey buildings that had one or two archways through the middle for traffic, protected by gates and portcullises.
+The portals that once guarded the entrances to the City of London through the City Wall were multi-storey buildings that had one or two archways through the middle for traffic, protected by gates and portcullises.
 They were often used as prisons, or used to display executed criminals to passers-by.
 Beheaded traitors often had their head stuck on a spike on London Bridge, then their body quartered and spread among the gates.

 After the curfew, rung by the bells of St Mary le Bow and other churches at nine o'clock, or dusk, (whichever came earlier) the gates were shut.
-They reopened at sunrise, or six o'clock the next morning, whichever came later.
+They reopened at sunrise, or at six o'clock the next morning, whichever came later.
 Entry was forbidden during these times, and citizens inside the gates were required to remain in their homes.
 The gates were also used as checkpoints, to check people entering the City, and to collect any tolls that were being charged for the upkeep of the wall, or any other purpose that might require money.
 It is possible that the wall was maintained for the sole purpose of collecting taxes, and not for defence at all.

 The gates were repaired and rebuilt many times.
-After the restoration of the monarchy in 1660 all of the City gates were unhinged and had their portcullises wedged open, rendering them defenceless, but they were retained as a visible sign of the prestige of the City.
+After the restoration of the monarchy in 1660 all of the city gates were unhinged and had their portcullises wedged open, rendering them defenceless, but they were retained as a visible sign of the prestige of the city.
 Most of the gates were demolished around 1760 due to traffic congestion.

-The positions of all the gates are now marked by a main road with the same name, except for Cripplegate, which is a tiny street somewhat north of the position of the gate.
+The positions of all the gates are now marked by a main road with the same name, except for Cripplegate, which is a tiny street somewhat north of the position of that gate.